yarisvt/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/concepts/field_mappings.md

 }
 ````

-If this was the JSON response you get from the REST API you have to modify the path for the field "name".
+If this were the JSON response you received from the REST API, you must modify the path for the field "name".
-You'd have to un-check the "Disable field name" checkbox and set the Path to "user_name".
+This is achieved by unchecking the "Disable field mapping" checkbox and setting the Path to "user_name".

-Nested path's are also OK using dots to seperate each segment of the JSON path, e.g.: "name.full_name"
+Nested paths can be defined using a period ( . ) to separate each segment of the JSON path, *e.g.*, "name.full_name"

 See below how to configure the field mapping for each individual field.